 When the centreboard is down, the sailboat rudder is operated a lot to keep the sailboat on course.
 If the helmsman finds he is making course adjustments by pulling the tiller towards himself then raising the centerboard slightly will correct the problem and conversely if he is pushing the tiller away, then lower it.

-A variety of shapes and sizes of rudders aid in the principal task of making large course alterations when tacking or gybing.
-A secondary function is as a trim tab to correct the balance of the sailboat as it responds to wind and waves.
+A variety of shapes and sizes of sailboat rudder rudder design aids in the principal task of making large course alterations when tacking or gybing.
+A secondary function of the sailboat rudder is as a trim tab to correct the balance of the sailboat as it responds to wind and waves.

 The transom-hung fixed rudder is the simplest of these, but other dinghies have an articulated lifting rudder which kicks up when striking an obstruction.
 The modern spade rudder which protrudes through the bottom of the hull is most vulnerable to damage.
 Therefore to withstand the stresses of sailing it must be strongly constructed.